 It started off with a loan.
 The town of Wallaceburg, with mayor Gary O’Flynn at the helm, donated $5,000 to get WAMBO off the ground.

 The founder of WAMBO was the late Pard Martin.
-Ted Oliver, who died earlier this year, was the co-chair the first year.
+The late Ted Oliver, was the co-chair the first year.

 The late Jack Dent designed the WAMBO logo, and Joe Celtotto made a brass logo.